Tiberius: Retirement to Rhodes

 In 6 BC, while on the verge of accepting command in the East and becoming the second-most powerful man in Rome, Tiberius announced his withdrawal from politics and retired to Rhodes.
 The motives for Tiberius's withdrawal are unclear.
-Some historians have speculated that Tiberius and Drusus were only ever intended as caretakers, and would have been swept aside once Julia's two sons by Agrippa, Gaius and Lucius, were adopted as Augustus' heirs and came of age.
+Some historians have speculated that Tiberius and Drusus were only ever intended as caretakers, and would have been swept aside once Julia's two sons by Agrippa, Gaius and Lucius, were adopted as Augustus's heirs and came of age.
 The promiscuous, and very public behaviour of his unhappily married wife, Julia, may have also played a part.
-Tacitus understood this to be Tiberius' innermost reason for moving to Rhodes, a reflection of his hatred of Julia and his longing for Vipsania.
+Tacitus understood this to be Tiberius's innermost reason for moving to Rhodes, a reflection of his hatred of Julia and his longing for Vipsania.
 Tiberius, forbidden to see the woman he loved, found himself married to a woman he loathed, and publicly humiliated by her nighttime escapades in the Roman Forum.

-Whatever Tiberius' motives, his withdrawal was almost disastrous for Augustus' succession plans.
+Whatever Tiberius's motives, his withdrawal was almost disastrous for Augustus's succession plans.
 Gaius and Lucius were still in their early teens, and Augustus, now 57 years old, had no immediate successor.
-There was no longer a guarantee of a peaceful transfer of power after Augustus' death, nor a guarantee that his family, and therefore his family's allies, would continue to hold power should the position of Princeps survive.
+There was no longer a guarantee of a peaceful transfer of power after Augustus's death, nor a guarantee that his family, and therefore his family's allies, would continue to hold power should the position of Princeps survive.
 Somewhat melodramatic stories tell of Augustus pleading with Tiberius to stay, even going so far as to stage a serious illness.
-Tiberius' response was to anchor off the shore of Ostia until word came that Augustus had survived, then sailing straightway for Rhodes.
+Tiberius's response was to anchor off the shore of Ostia until word came that Augustus had survived, then sailing straightway for Rhodes.
 Tiberius reportedly regretted his departure and requested to return to Rome several times, but each time Augustus refused his requests.

 Heir to Augustus

-With Tiberius' departure, succession rested solely on Augustus' two young grandsons, Lucius and Gaius Caesar.
+With Tiberius's departure, succession rested solely on Augustus's two young grandsons, Lucius and Gaius Caesar.
 The situation became more precarious in AD 2 with the death of Lucius.
 Augustus, with perhaps some pressure from Livia, allowed Tiberius to return to Rome as a private citizen and nothing more.
 In AD 4, Gaius was killed in Armenia, and Augustus had no other choice but to turn to Tiberius.
-The death of Gaius in AD 4 initiated a flurry of activity in the household of Augustus.
-Tiberius was adopted as full son and heir, and in turn he was required to adopt his nephew Germanicus, the son of his brother Drusus and Augustus' niece Antonia Minor.
-Along with his adoption, Tiberius received tribunician power as well as a share of Augustus' maius imperium, something that even Marcus Agrippa may never have had.
+The death of Gaius initiated a flurry of activity in the household of Augustus.
+Tiberius was adopted in 26 June as full son and heir, and in turn he was required to adopt his nephew Germanicus, the son of his brother Nero Claudius Drusus and Augustus's niece Antonia Minor.
+Along with his adoption, Tiberius received tribunician power as well as a share of Augustus's maius imperium, something that even Marcus Agrippa may never have had.
 In AD 7, Agrippa Postumus, a younger brother of Gaius and Lucius, was disowned by Augustus and banished to the island of Pianosa, to live in solitary confinement.